pudly/schmopera-hugo/content/articles/piotr-beczala.md

 lastmod = "2018-02-28T22:13:00-05:00"
 people = ["Piotr Beczała"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1519870447037/sq---piotrbecza%2Be%CC%81aflubackerhighlights005.jpg.jpg"
-publishDate = "2018-02-28T20:55:00-05:00"
-short_description = "&quot;I am pleased to say that, in my experience, audiences outside Poland respond to Polish music with great satisfaction and enthusiasm.
+primary_image_credit = "Piotr Beczała and Martin Katz in recital, Lyric Opera of Chicago, 2018.
+Photo: Kyle Flubacker." publishDate = "2018-02-28T20:55:00-05:00" short_description = "&quot;I am pleased to say that, in my experience, audiences outside Poland respond to Polish music with great satisfaction and enthusiasm.
 I appeared one-and-a-half months ago in Zürich with this same program and the great majority of the audience seemed smitten with the Polish portion of the program.&quot;" slug = "piotr-beczala"